thunguyen99/ganomede-sessions/README.md

         "gameData": { ... }
     }

+### response [423] Locked

-### note
+### design note

 The only change allowed using this method is to change "status" from "inactive" to "active".
+Will reply with status 423 otherwise.

-# Games Collection [/turngame/auth/:token/games]
+# Games Collection [/turngame/v1/auth/:token/games]

     + Parameters
         + token (string) ...
 User authentication token